Chapter 2: Safety and Traffic, Section 2: Traffic

 Caltrans requires TMPs for all planned activities on the State Highway System.
 During the project initiation or planning stage, Caltrans considers TMP measures with associated road user costs and additional construction costs to the fullest extent feasible.
 TMPs include strategies to minimize work-related traffic delays while reducing the overall duration of work activities where appropriate.
 Strategies that may result in a net reduction of overall delay for motorists include full facility closures, extended weekend closures, continuous weekday closures, A+B contract specifications, and performance-based, traffic-handling specifications.

-Significant traffic impact—an individual traffic delay of 30 minutes or more above normal travel time during recurring congestion on the existing facility.
+Significant traffic effect—an individual traffic delay of 30 minutes or more above normal travel time during recurring congestion on the existing facility.
 TMP strategies are designed to maintain additional delays below this maximum threshold, that is, less than 15 or 20 minutes.
 With approval from the District Lane Closure Review Committee, you may exceed the 30-minute maximum delay.

-The district construction office and the resident engineer should confirm that the contractor’s activities are compatible with the TMP that affects the project.
+The district Construction office and the resident engineer should confirm that the contractor’s activities are compatible with the TMP that affects the project.

 - Acts as the single focal point for all traffic decisions resulting from planned activities on the State Highway System.